spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-private-registry.md

 Palette Edge supports authentication with private image registries, which allows your cluster to pull images from a private registry during deployment.
 You can configure your cluster to pull images from a private registry for both cluster creation and cluster updates.
 To configure a cluster to pull images from a private image registry, provide the registry URL and the credentials needed to authenticate with the registry in the cluster profile.

 :::caution
 If you have specified registry credentials in the `registryCredentials` field in the user data file during the EdgeForge process, the credentials provided in the cluster profile will be ignored.
-For more information, refer to [EdgeForge - Build Artifacts](../edgeforge-workflow/palette-canvos.md).
+For more information, refer to [EdgeForge - Build Artifacts](../edgeforge-workflow/palette-canvos.md) and [Installer Configuration](../edge-configuration/installer-reference.md#external-registry).
 :::

 ## Limitations